dhellmann/pymotw-3/source/contextlib/index.rst

 .. module:: contextlib
     :synopsis: Utilities for creating and working with context managers.

-:Purpose: Utilities for creating and working with context managers.

 The :mod:`contextlib` module contains utilities for working with context managers and the :command:`with` statement.